jaredpar/jaredpar.github.io/_posts/2008-10-06-functional-c-providing-an-option.md

 ---
 layout: post
 ---
-Sorry for the terrible pun in the title.??
+Sorry for the terrible pun in the title.
 I wanted to blog about developing an F# style Option class for C# and I couldn't resist.

-The basics of an Option class are very straight forward.??
-It's a class that either has a value or doesn't.??
-It's almost like nullable but for every type and allows for nulls to be a valid value.??
+The basics of an Option class are very straight forward.
+It's a class that either has a value or doesn't.
+It's almost like nullable but for every type and allows for nulls to be a valid value.
 Here's a straight forward Option class I coded up.